 Personas are fictional characters that embody your customers.
 It visually lays out the various needs, goals, challenges, values and patterns of your customers.
 Creating such a profile is a lot easier said than done because if you don’t already have any customers, you may not even know where to start, which is fine because customers change and you’ll need to adjust this consistently.

 If you’re already a running business, you have one key advantage in creating a customer persona: your current customers.
-Think about the people who have booked your tours or activities and put yourself in their shoes.
+Think about the people who have contacted you already and put yourself in their shoes.

 - Who are they?

 - Where do they live?